 6-8.
 USS/UTM triggers the existing procedure for SL-MT-LR for periodic, triggered location events in clause 6.20.4 of TS 23.273 [7].
 The threshold type could be set to threshold type a, in this case, the trigger event occurs if the distances between at least one UE of the n UEs obtained in steps 1-3 and each of the other UEs are such that any distance for the one UE is less than the threshold.

 Based on the NWDAF analytics, event report and flight path of the aerial UEs, if a collision is detected, the USS/UTM initiates a collision avoidance/conflict resolution procedure which is out of 3GPP scope.
+For example, the UTM adjusts the flight path(s) and sends the new flight path(s) to UAV UE(s).

+6.6.3.2 DAA between UAV UE and Unknown UAV

+Figure 6.6.3.2-1: UTM requests information from 5GC

+1-2.
+USS/UTM requests unknown UAV analytics from NWDAF via UAS NF/NEF.

+3. NWDAF subscribes the service data from AF by invoking Nnef_EventExposure_Subscribe or Naf_EventExposure_Subscribe service.

+4. UTM/USS requests AAM to scan the UAV in an area.
+If step 5 is performed, the UTM/USS may set the area around the UAV UE location.

+5. The AAM can scan the airspace over the area/arena for UAVs, e.g. by making use of upward pointing radars and cameras etc. For each detected UAV it determines the coordinates.
+This step is out of 3GPP scope.

+6-7.
+Steps 3-4 in high-level procedure for ground-based DAA for an area in clause 5.7.2 in TS 23.256 [2] are performed for each scanned UAV in step 5.
+These steps will be failed for unknown UAV.

+8. The AAM sends the scan response to UTM/USS.
+The message includes area, time, unknown UAV location.

+9. UTM/USS sends the data to NWDAF by invoking Nnef_EventExposure_Notify or Naf_EventExposure_Notify service.10.
+The NWDAF derives the requested analytics.